 Quilts: A quilt is a type of coverlet or fitted sheet, usually filled with wool or cotton batting and then sewn into shapes that are usually used over sheets on an Australian bed base.

 What is the best quilt for allergy sufferers?

 Wool is not an allergy, according to this study, which was published as Debunking the Myth of Wool Allergy.
-The study discovered that any skin irritation induced by clothing is caused by coarse fibres emerging from the fabric, and that this reason is independent of the fibre type.
+The study discovered that any skin irritation induced by clothing is caused by coarse fibers emerging from the fabric, and that this reason is independent of the fiber type.

 SEE ALSO – Best Spotlight quilts